BREW THIS IF:

 Add a little bit of the water in and stir the grounds to make sure everything’s wet.
 Give the water and coffee 30 secs to hang out.

 Pour in what’s left of the 500 ml of water and give the whole thing a good stir.
-This is bottle's going away for a while now.
+Your bottle is now ready for a trip to the fridge.

 If the bottle comes with a lid cap it.
 If not cover it with something (foil/wrap) and put it in the fridge for 18 hours.

 Tip:18 hours gives you a concentrate.
-10-12 hours will give you something milder that you can drink without diluting.
+10-12 hours will give you something milder that you can drink without diluting at all.

-Wait outside your fridge impatiently and tap your feet.
+Wait outside your fridge impatiently and tap your feet for 18 hours.
 Just kidding, go about your life, the coffee’s doing its thing.
 We recommended doing this before dinner.
 That way brew is ready by the morning when you want it.

 Take the cold brew out and pour all the brewed mixture through your strainer into the other bottle.
 If you want, add a wet cheesecloth/muslin cloth on top of the strainer for a cleaner filtration.
 Choice is yours.